PaulWendt96/UnixLevel6Notes/WhatIsAPipe.md

   2. If there's nothing to write, release the pipe and return
   3. If there's no longer a reader, release the pipe and signal an error
   4. If the pipe is full, release the Pipe, waiting for it to empty a little
-  5. Write as much as possible
-     i.
-Note that, in the best possible situation, we can write 4096 characters.
+  5. Write as much as possible Note that, in the best possible situation, we can write 4096 characters.
      Lots of commands produce more than 4096 characters to write.
      As a result, the "goto loop" statement after the write is likely to be hit often.
   6. Release the pipe, and potentially sleep if there's a reader ready
   7. Goto step 1

 That's all there is to it!
-Reading from a pipe is similarly simple.
+Reading from a pipe is also simple.

 ```c
 readp()